JathinJM/angular-image-upload/README.md

 * jest

 Functionalities covered:
-* Fetching products list and product details from REST end point
+* Fetching products list and product details from REST end points
 * List of products is displayed using a responsive Grid with the following requirements:
     1. URL: /list
     2. Mobile device: 2 items per row